Skip to main content

 You will have 24 hours after the job completes to download the data file(s).
 Otherwise, the files will expire and you will need to restart the job.

-The "Accept-Encoding: gzip" header is optional, but will return a significantly smaller (40X smaller) file with a faster download speed.
-You will need to uncompress the file after downloading if you supply this header.
-When downloading multiple files, you can further speed up the process by downloading multiple files concurrently.
+The "Accept-Encoding: gzip" header is optional, but will return a significantly smaller (about 30X smaller) file with a faster download speed.
+Follow our recommended best practices for speeding up downloads.

 The response will be the requested data as FHIR resources in NDJSON format.
 Each file related to a different resource type will appear separately and labeled as to which resource type it contains.
 Examples of data from each Resource Type are available in the guide to working with BCDA data.